popovserhii/magento-cmd-export/README.md

 1. If you get error like this `PHP Fatal error:  Allowed memory size of...`:

  a.
 Magento parse `.httaccess` in project root before run any CLI command.
- This is not obviously but you need comment next two line in that file
+ This is not obvious but you need to comment next two line in that file
  ```php
  ...
  ## adjust memory limit